 Explanation: No, D-checks are scheduled checks.
-These checks require a significant amount of manpower and equipment, and are performed at a suitable MRO site, thus need to be planned well in advance.
+These checks require a significant amount of manpower and equipment and are performed at a suitable MRO site, thus need to be planned well in advance.

 10. Base maintenance is more extensive than Line Maintenance.

 Explanation: Line maintenance tasks are to be performed quite frequently.
-In many aircraft types, typical line maintenance tasks include a daily check, however in base maintenance, greater number of technicians and equipment are involved.
+In many aircraft types, typical line maintenance tasks include a daily check, however in base maintenance, a greater number of technicians and equipment are involved.

-11. D-Check is also known as_____
+11. D-Check is also known as __________

 a) Heavy Maintenance Visit